AdobeDocs/analytics-platform.sv-SE/help/analysis-workspace/export/export-cloud.md

 * En lista över alla filer som levererats

-* Storleken på varje fil

-* Tidsstämpeln för varje fil
+* MD5-kontrollsumman för varje fil

 <!-- add in  what the file name, structure, and file format will be -->